Nick Clegg

-Sir Nicholas William Peter Clegg (born 7 January 1967) is a British media executive and former politician who has been president for global affairs at Meta Platforms since 2022, having previously been vicepresident of global affairs and communications at Facebook from 2018 to 2022.
-Before joining Facebook, Clegg served as Deputy Prime Minister of the United Kingdom from 2010 to 2015 and as Leader of the Liberal Democrats from 2007 to 2015.
+Sir Nicholas William Peter Clegg (born 7 January 1967) is a British retired politician and media executive who served as Deputy Prime Minister of the United Kingdom from 2010 to 2015 and as Leader of the Liberal Democrats from 2007 to 2015.
 He was Member of Parliament (MP) for Sheffield Hallam from 2005 to 2017.
 An "Orange Book" liberal, he has been associated with both socially liberal and economically liberal policies.

 Born in Buckinghamshire, Clegg was educated at Westminster School before going on to study at the University of Cambridge, University of Minnesota and College of Europe.
 He worked as a journalist for the Financial Times before becoming a Member of the European Parliament (MEP) in 1999.
 After his election to the House of Commons in 2005, Clegg served in a variety of leadership roles in the Liberal Democrats, most notably as spokesperson for Home Affairs, before being elected to succeed Menzies Campbell as party leader in 2007.
-During his tenure as leader, Clegg asserted that the Liberal Democrats had transcended left and right-wing politics and described the party as radical centrist.
-He advocated for reduced taxes, electoral reform, cuts on defence spending and an increased focus on environmental issues.
+During his tenure as leader, Clegg said that the Liberal Democrats had transcended left and right-wing politics and described the party as radical centrist.
+He supported reduced taxes, electoral reform, cuts on defence spending and an increased focus on environmental issues.